xmtp/xmtp-dot-org/docs/faq.md

 npm i buffer
 ```

-2. Create a new file, `polyfills.js`, in the root of your project.
+2. Create a new file `polyfills.js` in the root of your project.

 ```tsx
 import { Buffer } from "buffer";